mohsenhariri/scorio/docs/quickstart.rst

 - **R**: M × N integer matrix where:

-  - M = number of systems/models being evaluated
+  - M = number of questions being evaluated
-  - N = number of trials/samples per system
+  - N = number of trials/samples per question
   - Entries are categories in {0, ..., C}

 - **w**: Weight vector of length C+1 mapping categories to scores